Russian Communist Youth League: Activities

-The organization has international relations with Cuba, North Korea, Ukraine, Belarus.
+The organization has international relations with Cuba, North Korea, Ukraine, and Belarus.
 For more than ten years, a program of children's summer recreation for Russian children has been carried out at the Sondovon international camp in the Democratic People's Republic of Korea, carried out on the basis of an agreement between the RCYL and the Kimilsungist-Kimjongilist Youth League.
 In recent years, RCYL delegates have traveled to Cuba to participate in the program of the Cuban international brigades.
 Ties are established with the Bolivarian Republic of Venezuela.

 RCYL is a member of the World Federation of Democratic Youth and a member of the alter-globalization movement, sending its delegates to World Festival of Youth and Students and Social Forums in Europe and Russia.

 In its daily activities, the RCYL pays attention to the holding of pickets, rallies and processions of defenders of peace, social and political rights of youth.
 Members of the RCYL hold protest actions "against imperialist wars, infringement of the rights of working youth and students."
 The RCYL regularly holds international meetings and seminars to exchange experience between regional organizations of the RCYL in Russia and proletarian organizations in other countries of the world.

 The RCYL is not a party structure, but cooperates and works with many left-wing parties, trade unions and mass social movements in the territory of the former USSR and abroad.